Bahmni/clinic-config/README.md

 ### CI

-Push to main would trigger the deploy.yml GHA that would deploy the latest config to clinic.bahmni-covid19.in environment (basically gha would SSH into the ec2 using the pem from repository secrets and perform git pull where the clinic_config directory is volume mounted on bahmni-web and openmrs containers as default_config).
+Push to main would trigger 2 yaml files.
+Common things done: Basically gha would SSH into the ec2 using the pem from repository secrets and perform git clone where the clinic_config directory is volume mounted on bahmni-web and openmrs containers as default_config

+This would deploy the latest config to clinic.bahmni-covid19.in environment.
+1) deploy_clinic_config.yml --> paths-ignored: masterdata config folders
+2) deploy_masterdata.yml --> paths-only: masterdata config folders

 This is currently a temporary CI solution - we would eventually migrate to K8s once we move to India AWS account.

 Note: any changes to docker-compose would not redeploy the containers on the